V-Sekai/manuals/docs/decisions/20210710-verify-pr-workflow.md

 3. Install python and scons
 4. `git checkout https://github.com/V-Sekai/v-sekai-pr-template`
 5. Open repository in Visual Studio Code.
+6. Switch godot engine branch
-6. Press launch in Visual Studio Code
+7. Press launch in Visual Studio Code
-7. Verify fixes.
+8. Verify fixes.

 ### If this enhancement will not be used often, can it be worked around with a few lines of script?